PseudoBob-Delightus/fanfic/stories/exploding-story/ideas.md

 - Don't want to rely too heavily on him.

 ## Chapter 14
+- Sea Swirl, just the pony to help us solve this problem!
+- No, we didn't just pick you because you were the closest pony at this exact moment!

 ## Chapter 13
+- Sunset Shimmer comes back to Equestria and asks if anyone else noticed the story is going to end in half a day
+- "Yeah, we noticed!"

 ## Chapter 12hr
 - Twilight has assembled the elements of harmony and they all try to stop the story from exploding.
 It doesn't work.
 Panic!